Bombs on Monte Carlo (1931 film): Plot

 Captain Craddock commands the Mediterranean cruiser Persimon, which sails under the flag of the Kingdom of Pontenero.
 Like his crew, he hasn't received any pay for a long time because the kingdom is bankrupt.
 Therefore, he refuses to take Queen Yola I on board for a Mediterranean cruise.

 Instead, he goes to Monte Carlo to confront the Pontenero consul there.
-But Yola is already there incognito, who, for lack of money, sacrifices her pearl necklace, for which Craddock finally receives 100,000 francs.
+But Yola is already there incognito and, for lack of money, sacrifices her pearl necklace, for which Craddock finally receives 100,000 francs.

-Disguised as a half-world lady, Yola persuades the captain to try his luck at the casino, where Craddock loses all the money after initial winnings.
-He blames the manager of the casino and threatens his ship to shell him if he doesn't get the money back.
+Disguised as a demi-monde lady, Yola persuades the captain to try his luck at the casino, where Craddock loses all the money after initial winnings.
+He blames the manager and threatens to shell the casino with his ship's cannons if he doesn't get the money back.

-Undetected, Yola follows the angry captain onto his cruiser, who actually has the ship's artillery finished the next day.
+Undetected, Yola follows the angry captain onto his cruiser, where the artillery is actually readied by the next day.
 Panic breaks out in the city and people flee.
 Then Yola reveals herself as the queen on deck and forbids the shelling.
 She wants Craddock to be her Secretary of the Navy, and since he is recalcitrant, she has him summarily arrested by the first officer.
 But Craddock jumps overboard to catch a passing passenger ship.
-Yola does not give up and gives the order to follow with the cruiser.
+Yola does not give up and orders the cruiser to follow the ship.
 The outcome remains open, the film ends with sea shanties.